Hill wary of history repeating itself in F1 title showdown

-Max Verstappen need not score another point to be Formula One champion if Lewis Hamilton also draws a blank in Abu Dhabi next weekend and the risk of a thrilling season ending in collision and controversy is real.
+Max Verstappen need not score another point to be Formula 1 champion if Lewis Hamilton also draws a blank in Abu Dhabi next weekend, and the risk of a thrilling season ending in collision and controversy is real.

-The two rivals are now level on points after Sunday's chaotic race https://www.reuters.com/lifestyle/sports/hamilton-wins-crazy-twice-halted-saudi-gp-2021-12-05 in Saudi Arabia but Red Bull's Verstappen is ahead of Mercedes' seven times world champion 9-8 on race wins.
+The two rivals are now level on points after Sunday's chaotic race in Saudi Arabia but Red Bull's Verstappen is ahead of Mercedes' seven-time world champion 9-8 on race wins.

-Britain's 1996 world champion Damon Hill is wary of history repeating itself and suggested the sport's governing body should send a clear warning.
+Britain's 1996 world champion Damon Hill is wary of history repeating itself, and suggested that the sport's governing body should send a clear warning.

 "There is a precedent that was set in the championship in 1997 where (Michael) Schumacher's points were taken away from him," he told Sky Sports television viewers in his role as a pundit.